 Adding Weatherstripping

 Weatherstripping seals gaps around the door frame, preventing sound from escaping.
-Install adhesive weatherstripping tape along the edges of the door.
-This inexpensive and simple solution can significantly reduce noise.

 Installing a Door Sweep

-A door sweep blocks the gap between the door and the floor.
-Opt for a rubber or silicone sweep for optimal soundproofing.
-Attach it to the bottom edge of the door to create a tight seal when closed.
+A door sweep blocks the gap beneath the door.
+Opt for a rubber or silicone sweep for effective soundproofing.

 Applying Acoustic Foam Panels